Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Problem Definition and Notations

 We formulate OPF using the branch flow model (BFM)\footnote{To be precise, this model is called branch flow model with angle relaxation \cite{baran1989placement,low2014convex1}, as it omits the phase angles of voltages and currents.
 But it is always possible to recover the phase angles from a feasible solution in a radial network \cite{low2014convex1}.}.
 The inputs are the voltage, current and transmitted power limits $\big[ v_0,(\underline v_j, \overline v_j)_{j\in \cV^+},(\overline S_e, \overline \ell_e, z_e)_{e\in \cE},(\cS_k)_{k\in \cF}, (\hat \cS_k)_{k\in \cI}\big]$, whereas the outputs are the control decision variables and power flow states $\big[s_0, s, S, v, \ell\big]$.

 The OPF that utilizes BFM is given by the following mixed integer programming problem:

-We note a few remarks: \begin{enumerate} \item BFM can be also expressed using the opposite orientation towards node 0: $S_{j,i} = \sum_{(l,j)\in\cE}\big( S_{l,j}- z_{l,j} |I_{l,j}|^2\big) - \sum_{k\in\cU_j}s_k$ (see e.g., \cite{huang2017sufficient,gan2015exact}).
+We make a few remarks: \begin{enumerate} \item BFM can be also expressed using the opposite orientation towards node 0: $S_{j,i} = \sum_{(l,j)\in\cE}\big( S_{l,j}- z_{l,j} |I_{l,j}|^2\big) - \sum_{k\in\cU_j}s_k$ (see e.g., \cite{huang2017sufficient,gan2015exact}).
 As shown in \cite{low2014convex1}, there is a bijection between the models of the two orientations, since $S_{j,i} = - S_{i,j} + z_{i,j} |I_{i,j}|^2$ and $I_{i,j} = -I_{j,i}$. \item We explicitly consider capacity constraints (Cons.~\raf{p1:con6}) in both directions, whereas \cite{huang2017sufficient} implicitly considers only one direction.
+Note that $|S_{j,i}| \le \overline S_{i,j}$ can be reformulated as $|S_{i,j}- z_{i,j}\ell_{i,j}| \le \overline S_{i,j}$.
 Our results can be applied to bi-directional capacity constraints, which are stronger than that of \cite{huang2017sufficient}.
 See Sec.~\ref{sec:relax} for a discussion. \item Cons.~\raf{p1:con8.2} are combinatoric constraints with discrete variables.
-Although \cite{gan2015exact} also considers the possibility of discrete power injections, it does not solve the respective optimal solutions. \item The non-linearity of Cons.~\raf{p1:con1} makes this program non-convex (together with the discrete Cons.~\raf{p1:con8.2}). \item This paper considers a convex objective function mainly for solvability, although only a non-increasing function is required for the exactness of convex relaxation. \end{enumerate}
+Although \cite{gan2015exact} also considers the possibility of discrete power injections, it does not solve the respective optimal solutions. \item The non-linearity of Cons.~\raf{p1:con1} makes this program non-convex (together with the discrete Cons.~\raf{p1:con8.2}). \item This paper considers a {\it convex} objective function mainly for {\it computational efficiency}, although, as in \cite{gan2015exact}, only a non-increasing function is required for the exactness of the convex relaxation. { More precisely, except for the last claim in Theorem~\ref{thm:exact} (about the computational efficiency of finding the solution $F'$ from $F''$), the theorem holds for non-convex but non-decreasing objective functions.
+For simplicity and as in \cite{gan2015exact}, we use the term ``convex relaxation" even when the objective function is not convex, but assuming constraints of the relaxation define a convex region.}